 We reached out four of our agency partners for their advice, and asked them, “what’s the best SEO tip you can give to a new WordPress site owner?”
 Their responses were filled with great insights, so we decided to share their tips with our readers.
 We hope you find their advice informative.

-One misconception I hear fairly often is that it doesn’t matter how nice a site looks or how people get the information they need from a site, as long as the information is there.
+One misconception I hear fairly often is that it doesn’t matter how nice a managed WordPress website looks or how people get the information they need from a site, as long as the information is there.
 False.
 If your site is hard to use with broken buttons or hard to navigate menus, you’re not going to get too far with your rating.
 SEOs, in a sense, are recommendations from users and other sites that have proven their placement with search engines through great user experiences.
-When thinking about the traffic you’re working to drive to your site, you need to think of it as a store front.
+When thinking about the traffic you’re working to drive to your site, you need to think of it as a storefront.

 For example, if you walk passed two restaurants with identical menus but one is nearly empty, poorly lit and a mess while the other has a line out the door and a fantastic ambiance, which would you choose?
 The same concept goes for your website.
 There are bound to be other sites with similar content that are currently active, that are likely trying to build their business model like you are.
 It doesn’t matter if you’re a local service, a nationwide provider of a good, or a worldwide consulting agency, you need to give people a reason to STAY on your site once they have walked through the virtual door that is your site’s link in the search results.